DipeshNiraula/RRAM-COMSOL-Model/README.md

 # Comprehensive numerical modeling of filamentary RRAM devices including voltage ramp-rate and cycle-to-cycle variations
 The set of files are the product of my PhD research.
-These matlab files needs COMSOL and livelink to MATLAB to operate.
+These matlab files need COMSOL and livelink to MATLAB to operate.
 Executing them will reproduce RRAM device operation including SET and RESET process.
 The three main files, named Complete_I_V, generates average device characteristics, ramp-date dependency, and cycle-to-cycle variation.
 Please read the Catalog for a detailed description including how to execute found under Section 3.
 Implementation.